 - What is the need for the meeting in the area?
 Consider others who may want to be involved in the process of starting a meeting and what people are looking for.

 - What type of meeting?
 To choose a meeting format see the Meeting Format section for types of meeting

 - What literature should be utilized?
 CoDA conference-approved literature is always suggested.
-Please see the CoDA Literature through CoRe or the material and literature page on this site.
+Purchase CoDA Literature through CoRe or download items from our Meeting Materials page.